 Our Indigenous Reconciliation Strategic Plan for 2019-2022 is an integrated part of the organisation's core business.
 This plan will sit alongside the Law Society’s 2019-2022 Strategic Plan.

-In 2020, the priority issues for the Indigenous Issues Committee are Indigenous incarceration rates; housing and homelessness; care and protection and family law; and domestic and family violence.
+In 2021, the priority issues for the Indigenous Issues Committee are Indigenous incarceration rates; Aboriginal self-determination, community empowerment, cultural heritage protection, consumer protection, and access to justice.

 Indigenous Enterprise Legal Assistance Scheme